josecobi/SpanishHub/README.md

 - **Custom Styles**: I created custom styles for most of the elements in the /templates/verbsMultChoiceQuiz.html template.
 This customization adds a unique and personalized touch to the design.

-- **Hero Section Image**: The captivating image used in the hero section of the web app is credited to Thomas Park and was downloaded from [Unsplash](https://unsplash.com).
+- **Hero Section Image**: The captivating image used in the hero section of the web app (index.html) is credited to Thomas Park and was downloaded from [Unsplash](https://unsplash.com).
 It enhances the visual appeal of the landing page.

-My design choices and file organization reflect my attention to detail and dedication to creating an engaging learning experience for users.
+My design choices and file organization reflect the attention to detail and dedication to creating an engaging learning experience for users.

 ## Getting Started